wp-plugins/stock-ticker/readme.txt

 = How to know which stock symbols to use? =

-Visit [Yahoo Finance Stock Center](http://finance.yahoo.com/stock-center/) and look for preferred symbols that you need/wish to display on your site.
+Visit [Google Finance](https://www.google.com/finance) and look for preferred symbols that you need/wish to display on your site.
-For start you can try with AAPL,MSFT,IBM,CSCO,GOOG,YHOO,AMZN (Apple, Microsoft, IBM, Cisco, Google, Yahoo, Amazon)
+For start you can try with AAPL,MSFT,IBM,CSCO,GOOG,YHOO,AMZN (Apple Inc; Microsoft Corporation; International Business Machines Corporation; Cisco Systems, Inc.; Google Inc; Yahoo!
+Inc; Amazon.com, Inc.)

 = How to get Dow Jones Industrial Average? =

-Since version 1.4.0 we use Google Finance, that support ^DJI exchange.
+Since version 1.4.0 we use Google Finance, which support ^DJI exchange.
 To get quote for this exchange, simply add symbol `.DJI` or `^DJI`.

 = How to get currency exchange rate? =

 Use Currency symbols like `EURGBP=X` to get rate of `1 Euro` = `?
 British Pounds`

-= How to get descriptive title for currency exchange rates =
+= How to get descriptive title for currency exchange rates? =

 Add to `Custom Names` legend currency exchange symbol w/o `=X` part, like: